-Giramondo Publishing, Fitzcarraldo Editions and New Directions are pleased to present The Novel Prize, a new biennial award for a book-length work of literary fiction written in English by published and unpublished writers around the world.
+Giramondo Publishing, Fitzcarraldo Editions and New Directions are pleased to announce the shortlist for The Novel Prize, a new biennial award for a book-length work of literary fiction written in English by published and unpublished writers around the world.

-The Novel Prize offers US$10,000 to the winner in the form of an advance against royalties, and simultaneous publication of their novel in Australia and New Zealand by Giramondo Publishing, in the UK and Ireland by the London-based Fitzcarraldo Editions, and in North America by New York’s New Directions.
-The judges will be looking for novels which explore and expand the possibilities of the form, and are innovative and imaginative in style.
+The Novel Prize offers US$10,000 to the winner in the form of an advance against royalties, and simultaneous publication of their novel in the UK and Ireland by the London-based Fitzcarraldo Editions, in Australia and New Zealand by Sydney publisher Giramondo, and in North America by New York’s New Directions.
+The judges are looking for novels which explore and expand the possibilities of the form, and are innovative and imaginative in style.

-The Novel Prize will be managed by the three publishers working in collaboration.
-Submissions are open from 1 April to 1 July 2020, with Giramondo Publishing reading submissions from Asia and Australasia, Fitzcarraldo Editions from Africa and Europe, and New Directions from the Americas.
-A shortlist will be made public in December 2020, and the winner will be announced in February 2021.
-The winning novel will be published in early 2022.
+The Novel Prize is managed by the three publishers working in collaboration.
+Submissions were open from 1 April to 1 July 2020, with Fitzcarraldo Editions reading submissions from Africa and Europe, Giramondo from Asia and Australasia, and New Directions from the Americas.
+The winner will be announced in February 2021, and published in early 2022.